multiversx/mx-docs/docs/developers/data/abi.md

 First off, there are a number of [basic types](/developers/data/simple-values) that are known, and which have a universal representation:
 - Numerical types: `BigUint`, `BigInt`, `u64`, `i32`, etc.
 - Booleans: `bool`.
 - Raw byte arrays are all specified as `bytes`, irrespective of the underlying implementation in the contract.
-Someone who just interacts with the contract does not care whether the contracts works with `ManagedBuffer`, `Vec<u8>`, or something else, it's all the same to the exterior.
+Someone who just interacts with the contract does not care whether the contracts work with `ManagedBuffer`, `Vec<u8>`, or something else, it's all the same to the exterior.
 - Text: `utf-8 string`.
 - 32 byte account address: `Address`.
 - ESDT token identifier: `TokenIdentifier`.
 Encoded the same as `bytes`, but with more specific semantics.